loris-imageserver/loris/doc/redhat-install.md

 Installing Loris on Red Hat Enterprise Linux 6 (or the equivalent CentOS system) is tricky, since the bundled Python is not the right version and none of the `yum` packages are the latest versions.
 This guide is an attempt to guide you through the install process.
+If you're running RHEL 7, [see those instructions here](redhat-7-install.md).

 Everything here needs to be done as root, so either open a root shell now or precede all instructions here with `sudo`.
 It also assumes you have `yum`,